 Also, the Churches, keepers of God's moral message, of course did not hod back.
 The National council of the Churches of Christ in the US issued a solemn resolution, protesting against such a celebration of 1492.
 'For the descendents of the survivors of the subsequent invasion, genocide, slavery, ecocide and exploitation of the wealth of the land, a celebration is for sure not appropriate.'

 All these protests were accompanied by the idealization of the victims of the European expansion.
-History has been re–written and popularized accordinly.
+History has been re–written and popularized accordingly.
 Movies like Roots and Dancing with Wolves are good examples of that tendency; glorifying innocent blacks and Indians who lived a good life in complete harmony with each other and with nature.
 What a distortion of history!

 The myth of the Noble Savage is one of the first and most cherished inventions of the time where the New World was discovered.